 For any m-by-n neighborhood, the center pixel is

 In the 2-by-3 block shown in the preceding figure, the center pixel is (1,2), or the pixel in the second column of the top row of the neighborhood.

 For example, the function might be an averaging operation that sums the values of the neighborhood pixels and then divides the result by the number of pixels in the neighborhood.
 The result of this calculation is the value of the output pixel.

 As the neighborhood block slides over the image, some of the pixels in a neighborhood might be missing, especially if the center pixel is on the border of the image.
 For example, if the center pixel is the pixel in the upper left corner of the image, the neighborhoods include pixels that are not part of the image.

 To process these neighborhoods, sliding neighborhood operations pad the borders of the image, usually with 0's.
 In other words, these functions process the border pixels by assuming that the image is surrounded by additional rows and columns of 0's.
 These rows and columns do not become part of the output image and are used only as parts of the neighborhoods of the actual pixels in the image.

 You can use sliding neighborhood operations to implement many kinds of filtering operations.
 One example of a sliding neighbor operation is convolution, which is used to implement linear filtering.
 MATLAB® provides the conv and filter2 functions for performing convolution, and the toolbox provides the imfilter function.
-See 2-D Filtering for more information about these functions.
+See What Is Image Filtering in the Spatial Domain? for more information about these functions.

 In addition to convolution, there are many other filtering operations you can implement through sliding neighborhoods.
 Many of these operations are nonlinear in nature.
 For example, you can implement a sliding neighborhood operation where the value of an output pixel is equal to the standard deviation of the values of the pixels in the input pixel's neighborhood.